jfut/ganeti-rpm/doc/update-rhel-3.0-to-3.1.md

 ## Backup

-**Mandatory** on all nodes.
+**Required** on all nodes.

-Stop ganeti service and backup the configuration file.
+Stop the Ganeti services and backup the configuration directory.

 ```bash
 systemctl stop ganeti-metad.service